Using vertebral fusion to treat lumbar spinal stenosis

-These symptoms can usually be managed using conservative treatments like pain medication, physical therapy, exercise and lifestyle changes.
-However, about 10 percent of patients find themselves considering surgery — including a traditional open back lumbar spinal stenosis fusion — to alleviate chronic pain, tingling, numbness or muscle weakness.
+These symptoms can usually be managed using conservative treatments like pain medication, physical therapy, low-impact exercise and lifestyle changes.
+However, only a small amount of patients find themselves considering surgery, including a traditional open back lumbar spinal stenosis fusion to alleviate chronic pain, tingling, numbness or muscle weakness.
+Before you consider undergoing a highly invasive surgery, it is important to educate yourself through the information provided in the following article to learn if traditional open spine surgery is the right option for you.

 When to consider lumbar spinal stenosis fusion

-If chronic pain persists after several months of conservative treatment, your doctor may present surgery as an option.
-Sometimes the disc damage causing the stenosis is extreme enough to require full disc removal in order to relieve the compression.
+If chronic pain persists after several weeks or months of conservative treatment, your doctor may present surgery as an option.
+Sometimes the disc damage causing the stenosis is severe enough to require full disc removal in order to relieve the compression.
 The resulting empty space will require bone grafts and hardware to fuse the vertebrae together and stabilize the spine.
-These fusion procedures are extremely invasive, requiring lengthy recovery periods.
+These fusion procedures are extremely invasive, requiring lengthy recovery periods and a hospital stay between two to five days.

 Because of these downsides, many patients find the decision to undergo an open back fusion to treat lumbar stenosis a very difficult one.
 You and your doctor should only seriously consider one of these procedures when: